 What do you think?
 Has the Women’s Division improved so much it cannot be criticized, or is there always room for improvement?
 Do you think it hasn’t evolved and if so, what would you do to put it right?
 I’d love to hear your thoughts.
 As always, thanks for reading.

-The post WWE: A Good Week for “The Fiend” Bray Wyatt, Seth Rollins and Sasha Banks – by Mike Sanchez appeared first on TJR Wrestling.
+The post Reflecting on an Interesting Year for the Women in WWE – by Mike Sanchez appeared first on TJR Wrestling.

 After another loss, Charlotte Flair gets one step closer to becoming the Mad Queen.